niclet/yi-hack-v2/README.md

       libyihackv2.so           Native library to provide hacked features tcpsvd                   TCP Service Daemon (http://smarden.org/ipsvd/index.html) to launch FTP Server (ftpd) scripts/
-      startup_modified.sh      This script is called from factory_test.sh when MODIFIED startup (aka RTSP server) is activated startup_official.sh      This script is called from factory_test.sh when OFFICIAL startup is activated wpa_supplicant.conf          This config file must be correctly filled to connect the camera to your wifi network when RTSP feature is enabled
+      led.sh                   This script lets manipulate the led state startup_modified.sh      This script is called from factory_test.sh when MODIFIED startup (aka RTSP server) is activated startup_official.sh      This script is called from factory_test.sh when OFFICIAL startup is activated wpa_supplicant.conf          This config file must be correctly filled to connect the camera to your wifi network when RTSP feature is enabled